HIOSH Injury and Illness Recordkeeping and Reporting Requirements

 Recordkeeping Requirements

-Employers with more than 10 employees are required to keep a record of serious work-related injuries and illnesses (certain low-risk industries are exempted see §12-52.1, HAR).
+Employers with more than 10 employees are required to keep a record of serious work-related injuries and illnesses (certain low-risk industries are partially exempted see §12-52.1-2, HAR Appendix A to Subpart B).
 Minor injuries requiring first aid only do not need to be recorded.

 This information helps employers, workers and HIOSH evaluate the safety of a workplace, understand industry hazards, and implement worker protections to reduce and eliminate hazards -preventing future workplace injuries and illnesses.